 There are a lot of people drinking ayahuasca, A LOT OF PEOPLE.

 Increasingly, a prevalent theme is emerging in the discussion, research and practice of ayahuasca.
-This theme could be summarized as the ceremony is only as helpful as the integration practice is effective.
-This is to say that the process or practice of integration is a key element of the healing capacity of the ayahuasca experience.
-Otherwise, we may just go back to our normal lives, slightly alienated from our friends and family due to their (likely) complete ignorance or even discomfort as to what we went through when we drank ayahuasca, and eventually, alienated from what the experience itself offered.
-Without good integration, we may even become traumatized by our experiences with that lack of support (which was the case for me back in 2014).
+It could be summarised as the ceremony is only as helpful as the integration practice is effective.
+This is to say that the process or practice of integration is a crucial element of the healing capacity of the ayahuasca experience.
+Otherwise, we may just go back to our regular lives, slightly alienated from our friends and family due to their (likely) complete ignorance or even discomfort as to what we went through when we drank ayahuasca, and eventually, alienated from what the experience itself offered.
+Without good integration, we may even become traumatised by our experiences with that lack of support (which was the case for me back in 2014).

 I very much enjoyed this connection with Rachel Harris and trust that you will too.